Where will Harry and Meghan go on honeymoon?

 GREGORY BOISSY/AFP/Getty Images

-If Harry and Markle are looking for the ultimate seclusion, Tetiaroa would be an ideal choice.
+If Harry and Meghan are looking for the ultimate seclusion, Tetiaroa would be an ideal choice.

 Located 40 kilometers north of Tahiti, the 13-island Polynesian atoll, which encircles a sparkling lagoon, has already received Barack and Michelle Obama's seal of approval.